Easy Tips to Prevent Summer Reading Slide in Students

 Our friends at Steps to Literacy compiled a list of 7 ideas you can share with parents and families to help prevent summer slide!
 We encourage you to download the list and distribute it to the families your serve.

 In addition, many of these ideas can really be taken on with staff at your facility, school, or center, and implemented into summer or after school programs to also support the effort to prevent summer slide.
 Our favorites here for this at S&S are #2 (Magazine Scavenger Hunts) and #3 (Set aside 5-10 minutes).
-Our Family Engagement Take Home Bags are also a very helpful resource pack that extend learning from the classroom to home.
-Parents can help their kids at home with reading and learning with these bags that include books and activites.
-Our literacy bags are perfect for summer learning.

 7 Ways to Prevent Summer Reading Slide and Encourage Children to Read at Home